 Interest rate risk in the banking book refers to the current or prospective risk arising from adverse movements in interest rates that affect the Bank's non-trading book positions.
-The adverse movement in interest rates are a consequence of the changes to the shape, slope and level of a range of different yield
+The adverse movement in interest rates is a consequence of the changes to the shape, slope and level of a range of different yield curves that incorporate some or all of the components of interest rates.
+These aspects of interest rate risk can occur simultaneously, and therefore need to be managed holistically, as they impact the bank's income or underlying economic value.